Artesians/TCL/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 **Finding:**
 * EC has a cooldown.
 An enemy can only take one instance of EC damage in ~0.5s.
 * EC AoE ticks count as EC damage, thus a tick will start EC icd and deal no damage if it lands when the cooldown is active.
-* EC AoE ticks resets damage cooldown and restarts 1s timer for the next EC tick (as long as auras don't run out).
+* EC AoE ticks reset damage cooldown and restart 1s timer for the next EC tick (as long as auras don't run out).
   * These two together will cause a cascading effect of syncing up EC ticks.

 **Evidence:**